 Time and time again I have witnessed the huge benefit a diagnosis can be to adults but finding a suitable assessor can be difficult.
 Many are trained as teachers and assessors of children, not adults.
 Assessments can also be extremely costly.
 I therefore started the Adult Dyslexia Assessment Services in 2007 with the aim of providing quality assessments at a reasonable price.

 I am a qualified and experienced teacher of adults with two specialist dyslexia qualifications, including one accredited by the British Psychological Society in psychometric testing.
 I am an Associate Member of the British Dyslexia Association (AMBDA) and also hold a current PATOSS practising certificate.
 This enables me to carry out assessments for students applying for the Disabled Students’ Allowances (DSA).
-Currently I am completing an MSc in Developmental Disorders.
-It is common for dyslexia to co-exist with other specific learning difficulties such as Attention Deficit Hyperactivity Disorder (ADHD) or Developmental Co-ordination Disorder/Dyspraxia (DCD).
+In 2015 I completed an MSc in Developmental Disorders.
+It is common for dyslexia to co-exist with other specific learning difficulties such as Attention Deficit Hyperactivity Disorder (ADHD) or Developmental Co-ordination Disorder/dyspraxia (DCD).
 An in-depth knowledge of a wide range of developmental disorders enables to me to make a more informed diagnosis.

 I started teaching adults in 1988.
 My interest in dyslexia began very early on in my teaching career whilst working with offenders.
 I have spent many years working in FE colleges, first as a lecturer and later as the co-ordinator of the dyslexia service.
-I currently work part-time as a dyslexia assessor and advisor at a university.
-I am also involved in training and I run workshops on dyslexia, dyspraxia, ADHD, and Asperger’s Syndrome.
+I currently work part-time as a disability advisor at a university.
+I am also involved in training and I run workshops on dyslexia, DCD, ADHD, and ASD (Autistic Spectrum Disorder).

-Sally Agobiani, BA (Hons), PGCE, DipSpLD (AMBDA), BPS CCET
+Sally Agobiani, MSc Developmental Disorders, PGCE, DipSpLD (AMBDA), BPS CCET